 St. James Christmas Feast

 Each year, our neighbors in need are provided a delicious meal and a gift bag that includes hand sanitizer, warm socks, etc. during our Christmas Feast in Bishops Hall.
-There are many ways to help with this outreach opportunity as we seek to make Christmas merry and bright for all.
+In lieu of a Christmas Feast in 2020, gift bags were assembled and distributed to nearby organizations alleviating challenges arising from housing insecurity, homelessness, and food scarcity.